How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 }

-- Check your tsconfig.json paths and
+- Check your tsconfig.json

-Type Assertions and When to Use Them
+Type Assertions and When They're Actually Okay

 const input = document.getElementById("username") as HTMLInputElement;

-console.log(input.value); // Works — TypeScript now treats it as an input element
+console.log(input.value); // Works — TypeScript treats it as an input element

-When to use assertions:
+When to use them:

-- Working with API responses that you've validated externally
+- Working with validated API responses

-When NOT to use assertions:
+When NOT to use them:

 - To silence errors you don't understand